 → This is a link to the Churchill Webcam in Manitoba, Canada https://www.webcamtaxi.com/en/canada/manitoba/churchill-northern-lights.html

-We are using Thomas Jacquin’s all-sky camera set-up as our all-sky camera.
-The equipments for this set-up are listed as the following:
+For our All-Sky Camera, we are basing the set-up on Thomas Jacquin’s all-sky camera.
+The equipments he used are listed as the following:

 1. ZWO ASI178MC CMOS Astrophotography Camera